Genivia/ugrep/README.md

 For future updates
 ------------------

+- Skip hidden files and directories, e.g. dot files and Windows hidden files.
+  Skipping dot files can already be done with `--exclude-dir='*.*'` and `--exclude='*/.*'`.
+- Check `.ignore` files for files to ignore.
+This is pretty much the same as a form of `--exclude-from`, like GNU grep `--include-from` but to exclude files instead of including them.
+The specified `.ignore` glob file may contain `#`-comments and empty lines that should be skipped.
 - Pattern `^$` does not match empty lines, because RE/flex `find()` does not permit empty matches.
 This can be fixed in RE/flex, but requires some work and testing to avoid infinite `find()` loops on an empty match that does not